It’s OK to Multi-Task – with Everyday Marketing!

-What do you think is the most common complaint I hear from my coaching clients?
+What do you think is the most common complaint I hear from wellness practitioners?

 “I don’t have time for marketing!”

-When you run your own business and you wear all the hats, time becomes your most precious commodity.
+When you run your own business, you wear many hats!
+Time becomes your most precious commodity.
 With so many priorities, it’s no wonder that marketing often takes a back seat!

 But it’s crucial to the success of your practice that you make time for marketing, regardless what phase your business is in – start-up or established.
 Marketing is the lifeblood of your business.
 It’s your primary tool for attracting and keeping clients!